AlexAn75541/graal-vm-flags/README.md

  You can change the -Xmx and -Xms to fit your server's RAM

-> [!IMPORTANT]
+> [!NOTE]
-> Ptedrodactyl Panel users must set the -Xmx and -Xms value to 70-80% of the server's RAM in order to cover the Java's Overhead memory.
+> Pterodactyl Panel users must set the -Xmx and -Xms value to 70-80% of the server's RAM in order to cover the Java's Overhead memory.
 > Additionally, you can "automate" the value by setting this:
 > ```
 > -Xms$(({{SERVER_MEMORY}} - ({{SERVER_MEMORY}}/8)))M -Xmx$(({{SERVER_MEMORY}} - ({{SERVER_MEMORY}}/8)))M